 Regional programs such as Tech Talent South are also popular, along with non-coding bootcamps like the Product School and GreyCampus.

 Southern Methodist University offers full-time and part-time coding bootcamps on its campus.
 Available programs include web development, data analytics, and FinTech (financial technology).
 Like most university bootcamps, adults can enroll and attend SMU’s bootcamp regardless of their college admission status.

 Honorable Mentions: 6 Emerging Tech Cities

 Tech is far-reaching and present in virtually all major North American metropolitan areas.
-And while these cities didn’t quite make the list of best cities for tech jobs, they’re still poised for major tech growth in the coming years.
+And while these cities didn’t quite make the list of best cities for tech jobs, they’re still poised for major growth in the coming years and may become US tech hubs in their own rights.
 The following up-and-coming tech cities are our honorable mentions.

 #1 Emerging Tech City: Baltimore

 Baltimore is a major economic driver of Maryland’s tech economy.
 By 2026 it’s estimated Baltimore will have over 84,000 total tech jobs – a growth of 8.7%.

 In all, Maryland has 289,000 technology workers—many of whom reside in Baltimore.
 Given that the tech industry already takes up 11% of the entire state economy, Baltimore is a regional tech hub to consider.
 Thanks to several local Baltimore coding bootcamps, residents can start a career in the city faster than ever.
 Developers in Baltimore earn an average of $97,924 per year.